Baseult/LoLEsportsCapsuleFarmer/README.md

 ## Features

-* Never miss a live match on lolesports.com and get all the drops
+* Automatically watch all live matches on lolesports.com to get all the drops
 * Switch between headless and non-headless mode to either watch the stream with the browser hidden or visible
 * Get a live view of the headless browser right within the debug view, making it easy to monitor the bot's performance in real-time.
 * Customize your viewing experience with sleep timers to skip matches at specific timeframes